-Buried deeply in the federal Minerals Management Service (MMS) Draft Environmental Impact Statement (DEIS) is a whopping admission that Cape Wind’s offshore wind plant would produce electricity at two to three times current wholesale prices in the area.
+Buried deeply in the federal Minerals Management Service (MMS) Draft Environmental Impact Statement (DEIS) is a whopping admission that Cape Wind's offshore wind plant would produce electricity at two to three times current wholesale prices in the area.
 Because offshore wind projects are expensive to build, they depend on electricity rates as well as additional sources of revenue including tax credits, renewable energy certificates, and long term purchased power agreements.
-On top of rates New England residents would pay Cape Wind for their electricity, federal and state taxpayers would be paying over $1.3 billion in tax credits and subsidies over the life of this project.
+On top of rates New England residents would pay Cape Wind for their electricity, federal and state taxpayers would be paying in tax credits and subsidies over the life of this project.

-Although wind is a free source of power, turning it into electricity is more expensive than most conventional generation sources because of the high cost of turbines and associated gear.
+BUT THE WIND IS FREE: Although wind is a free source of power, turning it into electricity is more expensive than most conventional generation sources because of the high cost of turbines and associated gear.
 The capital investment required to generate electricity from wind is high and has been increasing rapidly.
 While Cape Wind initially estimated $700 million to build their project, current estimates are over $1 billion and likely much higher given the escalating costs seen with other offshore projects.

-Following the cancellation of a multibillion-dollar project off the coast of Texas, the Long Island Power Authority (LIPA) terminated a controversial project to install 40 wind turbines off the coast of Jones Beach because a recent report showed the costs of this project to be significantly higher than traditional forms of energy generation.
+EASY TO BE FIRST: Following the cancellation of a multibillion-dollar project off the coast of Texas, the Long Island Power Authority (LIPA) terminated a controversial project to install 40 wind turbines off the coast of Jones Beach because a recent report showed the costs of this project to be significantly higher than traditional forms of energy generation.